Exponential time differencing for matrix-valued dynamical systems: Conclusion

 \section{Conclusion}

 We have extended the ETD numerical method to matrix differential equations which have a stiff linear part using elements from Lie algebra.
-A significant advantage of these schemes stems from the fact that the linear part is solved exactly which makes these stiff problems tractable from a numerical point of view.
+A significant advantage of these schemes stems from the fact that the linear part is solved exactly, which makes these stiff problems tractable from a numerical point of view.
 Integrating matrix-valued dynamical systems using vectorization and classic ETD is prohibitively expensive for large systems, while METD schemes translate the ideas of ETD onto matrix evolution equations without a large increase in computational effort.

-In terms of algorithms, we derived first and second-order METD multi-step schemes as well as a Runge–Kutta form of second order which does not require an initialization.
+In terms of algorithms, we derived first and second-order METD multistep schemes as well as a Runge–Kutta form of second-order which does not require an initialization.
 These METD schemes enjoy desirable stability properties and can be applied to a variety of problems including matrix-ODE and PDE systems.
+In addition, we introduced an explicit order-$p$ METD$p$ family based on backward-interpolation of the nonlinear term and a controlled truncation of nested commutator corrections.
+We proved that, under standard semigroup stability bounds for the linear propagators and regularity assumptions on the nonlinearity, the resulting schemes are consistent with local defect $\mathcal{O}(h^{p+1})$ and achieve global convergence of order $p$ on finite time intervals.
+These results provide a rigorous foundation for using higher-order METD methods in stiff matrix evolution equations without resorting to vectorization.

-We have carried out a number of numerical tests for the METD schemes.
-We have confirmed the global truncation error for the first, second and Runge–Kutta schemes on differential Lyapunov and Ricatti equations.
-In these examples, we only consider the case of commuting left and right operators which is typical when arriving at the equations from stochastic systems.
-We showed how these methods all easy integration of a severely stiff system that models jet formation in atmospheres of large planets which would usually require an extremely small time step.
+We have carried out a number of numerical tests for the presented METD schemes.
+We validated the predicted convergence orders on differential Lyapunov systems and on a stiff nonlinear Allen–Cahn benchmark obtained from PDE discretization.
+On the Allen–Cahn example, METD decouples stiffness from the time step by integrating the Laplacian exactly, enabling a practical accuracy–cost tradeoff that is difficult for standard explicit adaptive Runge–Kutta methods on this regime.
+In these examples, we only consider the case of commuting left and right operators, which is typical when arriving at the equations from stochastic systems.
+We also showed how these methods succeed in the integration of a severely stiff system that models jet formation in atmospheres of large planets which would usually require an extremely small time step.